Kingdom of Mewar: Mewar in the Mughal Period

 After Karan's death, his son Jagat succeeded him in 1628.
 He was sent a robe of honor by Shah Jahan.
 Jagat invaded Dungarpur because it enlisted itself in the Mughal Mansabdari system.
 In the resulting war, Dungarpur lost and its ruler was killed.
-He get the famous Jag Mandir constructed during his reign.
+He oversaw the construction of the famous Jag Mandir during his reign.

 Spoiled relations with Mughals

 Jagat Singh died after a 24 year long reign and was succeeded by his son Raj.
 Towards the end of Jagat's reign, Mughal-Mewar relations had been strained.
 Shah Jahan sent a robe of honor for Raj Singh as well but the relations could not be restored.
 Raj continued making restorations to the Chittor fort, going against the Mughal-Mewar treaty of 1615.
 Maharana had constructed walls around the fort and had reduced the contingent size given to the Mughals.
 Maharana then sent a diplomatic mission to the Mughals to settle the issue.
-But eventually Shah Jahan ordered his son son Aurangzeb and grandson Mahmud to invade Chittor and demolish the new wall in 1654.
+But eventually Shah Jahan ordered his son Aurangzeb and grandson Mahmud to invade Chittor and demolish the new wall in 1654.
 Eventually Shah Jahan withdrew Mughal forces and letters of settlement and assurances were exchanged.

 War of succession

 In 1658, the Mughal war of succession was going on and Raj Singh took an advantage and invaded the Mughals and successfully loot and plunder in adjacent areas.
 Throughout the war, Raj Singh remained neutral among the fighting brothers but he disliked Dara Shikoh and liked Aurangzeb.
 He maintained contact and good relations with Prince Aurangzeb and sent his emissaries when Aurangzeb won the war of succession.
 After the war of succession, Raj Singh was able to win the favor of Aurangzeb and was awarded territories of Mandal and Bansawara and he was granted ranks.

 In 1658, Raj Singh embarked on his own expeditions using pretence of a ceremonial "Tikadaur", traditionally taken in enemy land.
 The Maharana swooped down on various Mughal posts in 1658.
 Levies were imposed on outposts and tracts like Mandal, Banera, Shahpura, Sawar, Jahazpur, Phulia etc. which were then under Mughal control, and some areas were annexed.
 He next attacked pargana of Malpura, Tonk, Chatsu, Lalsot and Sambhar.
 He expanded the Mewar kingdom to bigger heights than before.

 Mughal Mewar relations worsened further when in 1660, Raj Singh eloped with Charumati, who was going to be married to Aurangzeb.
 This was seen as a hostile act and several territories were confiscated from Mewar.
-Attempts were made to stop this confiscation but all attempts failed.
+Attempts were made to stop this confiscation but were ultimately failed.
+He later also participated in Rajput War (1679–1707) and defeated Mughals.